An entry level guide to Platu Sailing

 Wind predictions.
 Calling the wind is an important part of tactic decisions but the job of reading the wind is not usually done by the tactician but usually falls to someone else such as the jib trimmer, halyards or foredeck guy.

-Foredeck is responsible for all that happens in front of the mast and in particular, raising and lowering the spinnaker pole, jibing the spinnaker pole and looking after the Jib drops and lifts.
-During the prestart he should keep the crew informed of the position of the boat in relation to the start line.
+Foredeck is responsible for all that happens in front of the mast and in particular, raising and lowering the spinnaker , jibing the spinnaker pole and looking after the Jib drops and lifts.
+Because he sits the furthest forwards, prestart, he should keep the crew informed of the position of the boat in relation to the start line.
 He will also look out for obstacles in the water ahead of the boat and as with all crew, watch out for starboard tack boats.

 Before and during racing whenever there is time, foredeck, as with all crew, should take a look at his equipment to make sure it is ‘ready to go’ ( housekeeping).
 Make sure the pole topping lift and downhaul are outside the jib sheets.
 Test it by lifting it a couple of feet and check that the topping lift and downhaul are not twisted around the pole.
 Check that the guy is in the jaw of the pole.
 Check the spinnaker sheet; that it is outside everything on port and starboard and not caught into the jib securing elastics etc. It is easy to make mistakes but a simple check avoids disaster later.